 - Balancing – is the legitimate interest overridden by the individual’s interests, rights, or freedoms?

 Let’s take a look at this from the perspective of recovering abandoned carts:

 - Purpose — contacting customers who have abandoned a cart serves a legitimate interest to my business to grow sales and solicit valuable feedback from customers, uncovering issues with my online store.

 - Necessity — processing an email address and sending an email is necessary to fulfill this purpose, as I cannot save sales or get feedback without communicating with the customer.

 - Balancing — customers have indicated interest in my store by adding items to the cart and entering an email address.
-So long as I give customers the ability to opt out, I am balancing their freedoms and rights with this interest.
+So long as I give customers the ability to opt out and provide a disclosure of this practice in advance of collecting the email address / relevant personal data, I am balancing their freedoms and rights with this interest.

 Essentially, legitimate interest analysis means you should follow best practices and use common sense.
 If you prepared a legitimate interest analysis similar to this, you couldn’t therefore justify sending a series of 12 emails, or sending emails over a month after a cart is abandoned, as these stray from your purpose in processing data.